The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Results

-As mentioned in the introduction, the accuracy of the fitness measure can be increased by using the average value calculated over multiple evaluation episodes.
-We thus ran several sets of experiments in which the agents were evaluated for 1, 2, 3, 5 and 10 episodes.
-For the purpose of our comparison, we neglect the computation cost caused by the execution of multiple episodes.
-This implies that the experiments carried with 2 and 10 episodes last approximately the double and 10 times the experiments carried with 1 episode, respectively.
+Figure \ref{fig:perf-mult-trials} display the performance obtained by evaluating the evolving agents for 1, 2, 3, 5, and 10 episodes.
+The total number of steps performed is multiplied by the number of episodes.
+This implies that the experiments carried with 2 and 10 episodes last approximately double and 10 times the experiments carried with 1 episode, respectively.
+The amplitude of the perturbations of the initial posture and of the action vectors is set to 0.1 rad and 0.01, respectively.
+The performance of the evolved agents is computed by post-evaluating them for 10 episodes.

-The results are displayed in Figure \ref{fig:perf-mult-trials}.
-As expected, the usage of multiple episodes may lead to better performance in certain cases if we neglect the additional computing cost required to perform multiple episodes.
-Specifically, statistically significant (Kruskal-Wallis H Test) performance improvements can be noticed for the Hopper (H(5)=17.864, p<.001), the Ant (H(5)=23.250, p<.001) and the Humanoid (H(5)=25.840, p<.001).
-Surprisingly, instead, no statistical significance was found on performance of Halfcheetah (H=5.244, p=0.263), and even significant worse performance was found in the case of the Walker (H=25.646, p<.001).
+As expected, the usage of multiple episodes may lead to better performance in certain cases, if one neglects the additional computational cost required to perform multiple episodes.
+More specifically, the performance is significantly better (Kruskal-Wallis H Test) in the case of the Hopper ($H(5)=17.864, p<.001$), the Ant ($H(5)=23.250, p<.001$) and the Humanoid ($H(5)=25.840, p<.001$) tasks.
+Surprisingly, instead, performing multiple evaluation episodes does not lead to better performance in the case of the Halfcheetah ($H(5)=5.244, p=0.263$), and produces worse performance in the case of the Walker ($H(5)=25.646, p<.001$).

 These results show that reducing the stochasticity of the fitness measure through multiple episodes does not necessarily lead to better performance.
 This even in problems in which the impact of the environmental variation is high and even ignoring the computation cost required to perform multiple episodes.
-Furthermore, it can even lead to worse performance.